Travel photography: USA

 The 305 mm Zeiss refracting telescope from 1935.

-Finding a spot where you can photograph the observatory exactly from the front is a bit harder then it looks.
+Finding a spot where you can photograph the observatory exactly from the front is a bit harder than it looks.

 Century city, LA.